Kingdome: Baseball

 For most of the Mariners' first 18 years, their poor play (they did not have a winning season until 1991) combined with the Kingdome's design, led to poor attendance.
 Some writers and fans called it "the Tomb" (because of its gray concrete and lack of noise) and "Puget Puke."
 After their inaugural home opener, the Mariners didn't have another sellout for the next 1,018 home games until their 1990 home opener on April 13.
 At one point the Mariners covered seats in the upper decks in right and right-center with a tarp in order to make the stadium feel "less empty".
 Additionally, the Kingdome's acoustics created problems for stadium announcers, who had to deal with significant echo issues.
 However, when the team's fortunes began to change in the mid-1990s and they began drawing larger crowds, especially in the post-season, the noise created an electric atmosphere and gave the home team a distinct advantage similar to the effect on football games.
 The average attendance of 22,064 in 1995 was the lowest in three years with the removal of nine home games for the season, but when put in perspective, it was still higher compared to any of the Mariners' first 14 seasons.

 Despite its cavernous interior, the Kingdome's field dimensions were relatively small.
 It had a reputation as a hitter's park, especially in the 1990s when Ken Griffey Jr., Edgar Martínez, Jay Buhner, Alex Rodriguez, and other sluggers played there.

 The large number of in-play objects—speakers, roof support wires and streamers—contributed to an "arena baseball" feel.
-The Kingdome was somewhat improved in 1982 with the addition of a 23 ft wall in right field nicknamed the "Walla Walla" (after the city in southeastern Washington); a nearly $100,000 Daktronics out-of-town scoreboard was later installed on it in 1990.
-In 1990 and 1991, the moving of home plate closer to the backstop, the addition of box seats down the third base line and the removal of a few rows of seats in left field reduced foul territory and made the outfield dimensions longer and asymmetrical.

 In its early years, the outfield was symmetrical with a uniform wall height: deep in center, and short elsewhere.
 For the All-Star Game in 1979, center field was 410 ft, power alleys were 357 ft, and the foul lines were 316 ft; the unpadded wall was green with a top yellow stripe, approximately 12 ft in height and did not have the power alley distances listed on it.
 Down the lines, the distance was also listed in fathoms (52.7 fm), presumably to maintain a nautical theme in line with the team name; however, this practice was ditched after the 1980 season.
 Like the Kingdome's contemporaries, the bullpens were located in foul territory adjacent to the baselines and the stands.